amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 ---
 layout: post
-title: "Using R To Analyze Google Trends Data"
+title: "Downloading Data from Google Trends And Analyzing It With R"
 category: Machine Learning
 tags: exploring visualizing
 year: 2014